Theodore Tilton

 The Beecher-Tilton trial ended in a deadlocked jury.
 Afterwards, Tilton moved to Paris, where he lived for the rest of his life.
-In the 1880s, Tilton frequently played chess with fellow American exile (but ex-Confederate) Judah Benjamin, until the latter died in 1884.
+In the 1880s, Tilton frequently played chess with a fellow American exile, ex-Confederate Secretary of State Judah Benjamin, until the latter died in 1884.

-As a poet, Tilton is famous for his masterpiece 'Even This Shall Pass Away', a poem that talks about how everything in life is limited and will end.
+As a poet, Tilton is famous for his 1858 poem "The King's Ring", with its famous line, "Even this shall pass away", which is the last line of each of its seven stanzas.

 Work referenced

-Robert Plant put Tilton's 1858 poem "The King's Ring: Even This Shall Pass Away" to music, a recording of which is on Band of Joy.
+Robert Plant put Tilton's poem "The King's Ring" to music, a recording of which is on Band of Joy.